warpspeed/php-silex-sample/readme.md

 # exit and save
 ```

-Now, whenever you access "warpspeed-lumen.dev" in the browser, you will be directed to your Lumen site within your VM.
+Now, whenever you access "warpspeed-silex.dev" in the browser, you will be directed to your Silex site within your VM.

 ## Restart your Site and Celebrate
 Finally, we need to reload the site configuration to finalize and effectuate our changes.
 To do so, perform the following: